JoeLago/mhag/trunk/README.txt

      I will also make source code packages for stable versions. (v1.0, v2.0)

 History:
+v.1.2 beta 2 09/04/2011:
+   1. new feature: add myCharm dialog (charm manager)
+   2. change mhag to support both tri/p3rd in the same package.
+   3. new feature : generate url link for set code
-v.1.2 beta 1 08/31/2011:
+   4. bug: if set name contains ":", switch it to ".". (for url/set code) v.1.2 beta 1 08/31/2011:
    1.new feature : new generator panel, jewel optimization (experimental) 2.improve speed of "load to Calculator"